Oestoidea/oled-spectrum-analizer/README.md

 ![oled-spectrum-analizer_photo](./pics/future.png)

 * [X] To make a combination device with Arduino and ESP8266.
-* [ ] To add in Raspberry Pi project another low-cost ISM spectrum analyzers (Metageek Wi-Spy 2.4i and 2.4x, Ubiquiti AirView2, Wi-detector, and TI eZ430-RF2500) by USB.
+* [ ] To add in Raspberry Pi project another low-cost ISM spectrum analyzers (Metageek Wi-Spy 2.4i and 2.4x, Ubiquiti AirView2, Wi-detector, and TI eZ430-RF2500) via USB.
 * [X] To make a noise generator for 2.4 GHz band.
-* [ ] To connect Cypress CYWUSB6935 module to Arduino and STM32 by SPI.
+* [ ] To connect Cypress CYWUSB6935 module to Arduino and STM32 via SPI.
+* [X] To connect nRF24L01 module to Arduino via SPI.
-* [ ] To connect nRF24L01 module to Arduino and STM32 by SPI.
+* [ ] To connect nRF24L01 module to STM32 via SPI.
 * [ ] To connect CC2500 module to STM32 with OLED indication.

 ![oled-spectrum-analizer_photo](./pics/ESP8266.png)